Giant Cous Cous (Organic)

 refill bean mix.png

 Instructions: wash and soak for 8-12 hrs before cooking.
-To cook place in water, bring to boil and then simmer until soft (around 90mins).
+To cook place in water, bring to boil and then simmer until soft (around 90mins), or use a pressure cooker for quicker cooking time of 7-8mins.

 Basmati Rice White (Organic)